terraform-linters/tflint/README.md

 docker run --rm -v $(pwd):/data -t ghcr.io/terraform-linters/tflint
 ```

-If you are using TFLint plugins and need to initialize them before running the tflint, use the following command:
+To download plugins, you can override the entrypoint to a shell (`sh`) to run `--init` and the main command in a single `docker run` command:

 ```console
  docker run --rm -v $(pwd):/data -t --entrypoint /bin/sh ghcr.io/terraform-linters/tflint -c "tflint --init && tflint"